Production has started of the fully electric XC40 Recharge P8

 As a fully electric version of the best-selling XC40 SUV, the first Volvo to win the prestigious European Car of the Year award, the XC40 Recharge P8 is based on the Compact Modular Architecture (CMA), an advanced vehicle platform co-developed within the Geely Group.

 The all-wheel-drive XC40 Recharge P8 offers a projected range of more than 249 miles (400km) (WLTP, Worldwide Harmonised Light Vehicles Test Procedure) on a single charge and output of 408hp.
 The battery can charge to 80 percent of its capacity in approximately 40 minutes on a fast-charger system.

 The new, Android-powered infotainment system offers customers unprecedented personalisation, improved levels of intuitiveness, and embedded Google technology and services, such as the Google Assistant, Google Maps, and the Google Play Store.
 The XC40 Recharge P8 also receives larger software and operating system updates over the air.

 While building on the excellent safety standards of the original XC40, Volvo Cars’ safety engineers have completely redesigned and reinforced the frontal structure to address the absence of an engine, meet Volvo’s high safety requirements and help keep people as safe as in any other Volvo.

 The battery pack is protected by a safety cage embedded in the middle of the car’s body structure.
 Its placement on the floor of the car also lowers the car’s centre of gravity, for better protection against roll-overs.

-Inside, an innovative approach to all-round functionality gives drivers plenty of storage space, for example in the doors, under the seats and in the luggage compartment.
+Inside, an innovative approach to all-around functionality gives drivers plenty of storage space, for example in the doors, under the seats, and in the luggage compartment.
 Because it has no internal combustion engine, the car gives drivers even more storage space via a so-called ‘frunk’ under the bonnet.